 Insert the following after the 6th paragraph (that begins “An AP in a BSS, a STA in an IBSS, ...”):

-A VHT AP in a BSS, a VHT STA in an IBSS, and a VHT mesh STA in a MBSS shall advertise the local maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames using one VHT Transmit Power Envelope element for each distinct value of the Local Maximum Transmit Power Units Interpretation subfield that is supported by the BSS, IBSS or MBSS respectively.
+An AP in a BSS, a PCP in a PBSS, a STA in an IBSS, or a mesh STA in a MBSS shall, if dot11ExtendedExtendedChannelSwitching is equal to true, advertise the local maximum transmit power for that STA's operating channel in Beacon frames and Probe Response frames using one VHT Transmit Power Envelope element for each distinct value of the Local Maximum Transmit Power Units Interpretation subfield that is supported by the BSS, IBSS or MBSS respectively.
 Each(#6777) VHT Transmit Power Envelope element shall include a local power constraint for all channel widths supported by the BSS.

 VHT STAs that have dot11RadioMeasurementActivated equal to true should be able to reduce their EIRP to 0 dBm.